 Two major extant branches of Buddhism are generally recognized by scholars: Theravada (Pali: “The School of the Elders”) and Mahayana (Sanskrit: “The Great Vehicle”).
 In Theravada Buddhism, the ultimate goal is the attainment of the sublime state of Nirvana.
-This is achieved by practicing the Noble Eightfold Path (also known as the Middle Way), thus escaping what is seen as a cycle of suffering and rebirth.
+It is achieved by practising the Noble Eightfold Path (also known as the Middle Way), thus escaping what is seen as a cycle of suffering and rebirth.
 Theravada has a widespread following in Sri Lanka and Southeast Asia.

 Mahayana Buddhism is found throughout East Asia.
 It includes the traditions of Pure Land, Zen, Nichiren Buddhism, Shingon, and Tiantai (Tendai).
 Rather than Nirvana, Mahayana instead aspires to Buddhahood via the bodhisattva path.
-This is a state in which one remains in the cycle of rebirth to help other beings reach awakening.
+It is a state in which one remains in the cycle of rebirth to help other beings reach awakening.
 Vajrayana, a body of teachings attributed to Indian siddhas, may be viewed as a third branch or merely a part of Mahayana.
 Tibetan Buddhism preserves the Vajrayana teachings of eighth century India.
-It is practiced in regions surrounding the Himalayas, Mongolia and Kalmykia.
+It is practised in regions surrounding the Himalayas, Mongolia and Kalmykia.
 Tibetan Buddhism aspires to Buddhahood or rainbow body.

 Please let us know if you are interested in Buddhism.